Jayman2000/jasons-nixos-config/README.md

 ### 4. Deploy this config

 1. Get a copy of this repo on the machine.
-2. In `configuration.nix`, one of the system specific configs:
+2. In `configuration.nix`, import one of the system specific configs:
 	- `./imports/jason-desktop-linux.nix`,
 	- `./imports/jason-laptop-linux.nix`,
 	- `./imports/graphical-test-vm.nix`,